xxjapp/HBShell/README.md

        - '4~' -> end, go to end of line
        - '5~' -> page up, move to first history entry
        - '6~' -> page down, move to last history entry

+## NOTE 2) - Set row limit to command

+     - all commands can be added with a row limit number to only operate on first found rows

+## NOTE 3) - Force to execute command

+     - all commands can be added with a '!' mark to execute without confirmation

 ## Contributing